 Place the competed project in a binder or folder in a daily order below.
 The binder or folder will turned in at the time of the nutritional session.
 Your written summary should be compiled and turned in by 12:00 P.M. on the DAY FOLLOWING YOUR NUTRITIONAL COUNSELING SESSION.
-It can be emailed to the faculty who listened to the session or to the Clinic Coordinator (Irharrell@lit.edu) if needed.
+It will be emailed to the faculty who listened to the session.
 Ten percent will be deducted from the total grade of the project for each day (except weekends) that it is late.